Teaching AI Interactively: An Experience Report in Higher Education: What We Found

-Students wanted to put in effort every class because they felt a \textit{Sense of Progress}.
-They felt that attending class was worth while, because they were going to get something valuable and meaningful each day (\textit{``Seeing something come to life and with an actual lab or some type of activity that made you feel you weren't just learning it, you were using it and it had a purpose...
+Students felt that attending class was worthwhile, because they were going to get something valuable and meaningful each day (\textit{``Seeing something come to life and with an actual lab or some type of activity that made you feel you weren't just learning it, you were using it and it had a purpose...
 It made me feel the time coming to class was worth it, which is the only reason I attended so many classes versus staying at home.''}).
 Students also saw content from other courses, like Data Structures and Probability, applied in new ways.
 Connecting AI concepts to other classes made both courses feel more practical.
 This cumulative sense of progress reinforced the value of attending class and motivated sustained engagement throughout the semester.